izivkov/CasioGShockSmartSync/README.md

 - **Available Actions**:
   - **Find Phone**: Make your phone ring loudly.
   - **Take Photo**: Snap a picture with your phone's camera.
+  - **Flashlight**: Turn on your phone's flashlight.
   - **Next Track**: Skip music tracks on your phone.
   - **Voice Assist**: Launch Google Assistant.
+  - **Set Prayer Alarms**: Set the watch's 5 alarms to Islamic Prayer Times
 - **How to use**: Short-press the lower-right button on the watch (when in Time mode) to trigger the selected action.

+Note: The Take Photo action requires the app to be in the foreground.
+If the app is in the background, the action will not work.

 <br clear="all"/>